IntelligentServiceLab/BPMN-Plus-One/README.md

 # bpmn-vue-sct

 This project is abut BPMN properties extension , and based on BPMN.js and Vue implementation.
-The specific initialization is shown as follow:
+Specific initialization is shown as follow:

 ![](https://raw.githubusercontent.com/SongChaotian/bpmn-vue-sct/main/screenshoot/016.png)